apache/pulsar/site2/website/versioned_docs/version-2.6.2/concepts-messaging.md

 For a batch message, if batch index acknowledgement is enabled, the broker maintains the batch index acknowledgement status and tracks the acknowledgement status of each batch index to avoid dispatching acknowledged messages to the consumer.
 When all indexes of the batch message are acknowledged, the batch message is deleted.
 For details about the batch index acknowledgement, see [batching](#batching).

-Messages is acknowledged either one by one or cumulatively.
-With cumulative acknowledgement, the consumer only needs to acknowledge the last message it received.
-All messages in the stream up to (and including) the provided message will not be re-delivered to that consumer.

 Messages can be acknowledged in the following two ways:

 - Messages are acknowledged individually.
 With individual acknowledgement, the consumer needs to acknowledge each message and sends an acknowledgement request to the broker.